Nemo (singer): Activism

 Following their Eurovision win, Mettler called on the Swiss government to legally recognise a third gender, after this proposal was rejected in 2022.
 When asked in an interview who they would call first after their win, they responded with Beat Jans, Switzerland's justice minister, stating that "we need to have the representation in our politics".
 A spokesperson for Jans later stated that the minister had responded and was willing to meet Nemo to discuss the rights of non-binary people in Switzerland.
 In response to the topic, Green Party member of the National Council Sibel Arslan wrote on social media that "a non-binary person who officially doesn't exist in Switzerland has won Eurovision 2024", and that the matter was "more relevant than ever", urging the Federal Council to act.

 Due to the continuing Gaza war, Nemo called for Israel to be excluded from the Eurovision Song Contest 2025.
 In May 2025, Nemo stated that "Israel’s actions are fundamentally at odds with the values that Eurovision claims to uphold — peace, unity, and respect for human rights."
+In December 2025, Mettler announced they were returning their Eurovision trophy because of Israel's continued inclusion.
+They clarified the decision, stating "this is not about individuals or artists.
+The contest has been repeatedly used as a tool to soften the image of a state accused of severe wrongdoing, all while the EBU insists that Eurovision is 'non-political.'"